-The Blues Kitchen’s American style menu is also not to be overlooked with favourites, including lobsters and mac n’ cheese and buffalo wings.
+The Blues Kitchen’s American style menu is also not to be overlooked with favourites, including lobsters, mac n’ cheese and buffalo wings.

-With cocktails from pre-prohibition era starting from 1600 to 1918 (top tip for cocktail – Toronto a mix of quaglia fernet coffee and pecan maple syrup with candy floss for those with a sweet tooth).
+A top tip for The Toronto cocktail is a mix of Quaglia fernet coffee and pecan maple syrup, with candy floss.
+This is perfect for those who have a sweet tooth.

 The Book Club

 The Book Club is well known for its excellent brunches, stylish cocktails and creative events.
 Mainly popular with Londoners, the Book Club is a pandora box of fun.

 Where you can enjoy art workshops, exhibitions, ping pong tournaments, live drawings plus cool club nights with established DJs on a weekly rotation.
 All in one night!
 You won’t get bored when you visit The Book Club.

 Bounce is the place to go if you’re looking for a fun and active social night out.
 More than just an active bar, they offer ping-pong tables and set up shop as a restaurant on Sundays with their fame brunch.

 Whether or not you consider yourself a drinker, Bounce has something to suit everyone’s tastes – it’s one of the trendiest restaurants in Shoreditch after all!
 Bring your friends and put your paddle skills to the test with ping-pong at Bounce.

 You have to experience Shoreditch nightlife at least once!
 With clubs ranging from the ultra high-tech Trafik Club – or, if you’re looking for late-night salsa dancing and cocktails – to the ultra chill, low-key vibe of Hoxton Sunset, this East London neighbourhood has something for everyone.